 The estimates I found were not unanimous, falling far above and below a million enslaved Africans that had survived the voyages between continents over three centuries.
 They had been sold at what is today the excavated archaeological site in backdrop of the photo, where I recently visited a capoeira and Afro-Brazilian dance group, Tambor de Cumba, in the area of the port of Rio de Janeiro called “Little Africa”.

 Those stones reveal what is left of the infamous slave market, Cais do Valongo, which had been recently rediscovered during the port renovations that were part of the urban renewal of Rio de Janeiro for the Olympic Games.
-Even more recently, in 2017, the site was declared a UNESCO World Heritage Site.
+Even more recently, in 2017, the location was declared a UNESCO World Heritage Site.
 I consider it the only good legacy of the Olympics for this city, as we awaken with a splitting hangover from a behind-the-scenes party that had a limitless budget for a few privileged guests and areas of the city, while the city’s budget for the rest of its citizenry and unglamorous places seems to have disappeared.

 If numbers are actually capable of provoking emotion, it is staggering to imagine that Brazil had received some 4 million Africans, 40% of the slaves shipped to the Americas over the period.
 But, like most people — I suspect — I don’t know what a million looks like, what it feels like, or what I should do with it.
 Just like 388,000 — the number of Africans sent to the United States over the same period — is too big for me to imagine.
 But as I looked at the site of the Valongo Wharf, I realized that, although it was not the only slave market in Brazil, its handling of 60% of the traffic over the years would make the it the largest of its kind — at any time, anywhere.